·

 10#.
 Shaker-Style Cabinetry

 Shaker cabinets are prized for their simple, clean lines and their ability to fit into both modern and traditional homes.
-Painting them in a soft “pigeon” gray or muted olive green adds depth and character to your storage solutions.
+Painting them in a soft “pigeon” gray or a muted olive green adds depth and character to your storage solutions.

 11#.
 Exposed Plumbing Details